osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

 [Plugins](/osmand/plugins) is an additional settings that provides you with advanced functions of the application.
 You can customize what plugin should be switched on according to your current needs.
+In order to configure plugins you need to go to the [Main menu](/osmand/start-with/main-menu) and press [Plugins](/osmand/plugins).

 {% android %}